Bundle Branch Block 101

 4. Lead V6 should have a notched R wave and no Q wave

 Echocardiograms are another diagnostic tool used to identify BBBs.
 Echos are noninvasive and use ultrasound to visualize cardiac anatomy.
-It allows practitioners to view the ventricles and left and right atrium which is critical in diagnosing BBBs.
-Although they aren’t the primary method used to identify bundle branch blocks, echocardiograms are extremely helpful in assessing cardiac function and providing supporting evidence that a bundle branch block may be present.
-They provide visualization for certain conditions such as cardiac dilation or ventricular hypertrophy that exist in conjunction with bundle branch blocks.
-[9].
+It allows practitioners to view the ventricles and left and right atria, which are critical in diagnosing BBBs.
+Although they aren’t the primary method used to identify bundle branch blocks, echocardiograms are extremely helpful in assessing cardiac function and supporting evidence that a bundle branch block may be present.
+They provide visualization for conditions, such as cardiac dilation or ventricular hypertrophy, in conjunction with bundle branch blocks (9).

 Ask yourself...